 Patria's Group functions provide guidelines for risk management and internal control and perform monitoring on different levels in their respective organizations.
 An internal audit function and the internal and external auditors and security and quality auditors evaluate the effectiveness of risk management and internal control.
 In addition, Patria customers execute different audits and perform different control activities to ensure compliance by Patria with the customer requirements.

-Risk is understood as the effect of uncertainty, negative or positive, on objectives of Patria’s operations, profitability and other areas.
+Risk is understood as the effect of uncertainty, negative or positive, on the objectives of Patria's operations, profitability and other areas.
 Risk management is a process which ensures that the risks and opportunities are identified, assessed and treated in an appropriate way and extensively enough.
 Risk management helps to ensure achievement of the objectives and avoidance of losses to the resources.

 Risks are categorized as strategic and business risks, operational risks, financial risks and safety, security and hazard risks.
 Risk management in Patria is based on the COSO ERM framework, ISO 31000 standard and industry specific standards and requirements.